briancherne/jquery-hoverIntent/README.md

 For more information, visit [http://cherne.net/brian/resources/jquery.hoverIntent.html](http://cherne.net/brian/resources/jquery.hoverIntent.html)

+## mouseleave fork
-Specific to this fork intent is detected on mouseenter and mouseleave.
-Currently this is specifically designed to ensure that drop down menus don't close accidentally and improves upon the simple delay of the original script.
+Specific to this fork the user's intent is detected on mouseenter ***and mouseleave***.

-I intend to add separate parameters for the out event's interval and sensitivity then another to disable intent on out and revert to using the delay.
+This was specifically designed ensuring drop down menus don't close accidentally but should work in any similar scenario.
+- Added detection of user's intent on mouseleave
+- Added config parma for the mouseleave interval (defaults to using the mouseenter interval if not specified)
+- Added detectIntentOnMouseLeave param which when set to false disables the detection of intent on mouseleave and reverts to the original delay function